miki-hermann/mcp/README.md

 The prequel modules are

-    mcp-guess (for guessing the structure of the input data), mcp-split (for splitting data into a learning and checking part) mcp-trans (for binarization of input data), and mcp-uniq  (for elimination of doubled data)
+    mcp-guess    (for guessing the structure of the input dataset), mcp-overview (overview of concept values and their percentage in dataset) mcp-sample   (choosing a representative sample of dataset determined by confidence interval, error bound, or cardinality) mcp-split    (for splitting a dataset into a learning and checking part) mcp-trans    (for binarization of input dataset), and mcp-uniq     (for elimination of doubled data)

 The sequel modules are

-    mcp-check   (for checking the accuracy of the produced formula) mcp-predict (for prediction of values in test data files) mcp-chk2tst (for transforming check files to test files) mc-mat2csv  (for transforming a matrix file to CSV file: spaces -> commas)
+    mcp-check   (for checking the accuracy of the produced formula) mcp-predict (for prediction of values in test dataset) mcp-chk2tst (for transforming check files to test files) mc-mat2csv  (for transforming a matrix file to CSV file: spaces -> commas)